Graham Williamson (athlete)

 Graham Williamson (born 15 June 1960) is a retired Scottish athlete who competed mainly in the 1500 metres.
-He is the 1979 Universiade 1500m champion.
-He also finished fourth representing Scotland at the 1982 Commonwealth Games and represented Great Britain at the 1983 World Championships.
+He is the 1979 Universiade 1500m champion and represented Great Britain at the 1983 World Championships.
 His Scottish record for the Mile of 3:50.64 has stood since 1982.

-Career
+Biography

+Williamson was born in Glasgow and his running club was Springburn Harriers.

+Williamson finished second behind Steve Ovett in the 1500 metres event at the 1979 AAA Championships and won the 1979 Summer Universiade 1500m title.